 Through the years I've owned several film and digital cameras including Minoltas, Sony (Mavica), Canons, and Nikons - which I've been shooting since 2007.
-I've stuck with Nikon primarily for the image quality, particularly dynamic range, their build, which allows me to almost drive nails with my cameras, and their ergonomics, which are just better for me personally.
+I've stuck with Nikon primarily for their image quality, color science, dynamic range, their build, which allows me to almost drive nails with my cameras, and their ergonomics, which are just better for me personally.

 In 2011, a good friend asked me to come to TGPR to shoot pictures from the public areas, which I did and really enjoyed despite the distance limitations.
 It was an X-Act Motorsports track day.
 Right about that time, my wife had made a statement to me to the effect that, "if you're gonna keep buying expensive photo gear, you better start making money at it."
 Right then and there the light bulb came on and my strong desire to shoot track events was born.

-Not long after that day, Pete Xenakis asked me to shoot more X-Act events.
+Not long after that day, Pete Xenakis, whom we lost in 2018 to a tragic racing incident, asked me to shoot more X-Act events.
 In addition to that, I added WERA events which gave me the opportunity to watch some really good racing while capturing those moments.
-Over the years that followed, I was asked by N2, TDW Motorsports, and PRE to shoot their events.
+Over the years that followed, I was asked by N2, TDW Motorsports, and P.R.E. to shoot their events.
 Along the way I've also shot some CCS, MotoAmerica and other private events and have enjoyed every minute of it!

 My mission is to provide the highest quality photos at an affordable price.
 What does that mean?
 Well - I always approach it like this: There are three attributes to track photos but you can only ever get two.
 The three are GOOD, FAST, and AFFORDABLE.
 Sure - other photographers will get your photos in your hands at the track the day they are shot (FAST) but they're either not going to be AFFORDABLE or they're not going to be GOOD (or at least good by my standards.)
 I am willing to lose some sales to provide you the best quality photos at an affordable price.